 8. Go Horse Riding On the Beach

 Has a beach horse-ride been on your bucket list for a while?
-If so, a horse-ride through the rainforest and on the golden sands of Myall Beach might be just the activity to add to your very own list of things to do in Cape Tribulation and the Daintree.
+If so, a horse-ride through the rainforest and on the golden sands of Myall Beach might be just the activity to add to your very own list of what to do in Cape Tribulation and the Daintree.

 Cape Tribulation Horse Rides are the only stable offering beach and rainforest rides in Cape Trib.
 You'll find them just off Cape Tribulation Road on a beautiful property.
 They offer morning and afternoon rides, which are actually very affordable!